Application of three-body stability to globular clusters: II. Observed velocity dispersions: Stability boundary in GCs

 The most commonly used tidal radius estimate is for a star on a radial orbit and using point mass potentials for the cluster and galaxy.
 The eccentricity dependence, $f(e)$, of the tidal radius is given by the classical \citet{KingI} result

 where the constant $k \sim 0.7$ was introduced by \citet{Keenan1981} to better fit observations of the galactic globular clusters.
-The King radius ($r_t$) will be used to denote the maximum theoretical tidal radius of a GC by using \reqTwo{rtidal}{rtidal_King} with $k = 1$ and $e = 0$.
+The tidal radius ($r_t$) will be used to denote the maximum theoretical tidal radius of a GC by using \reqTwo{rtidal}{rtidal_King}.

-The stability boundary was determined in Paper I using the eccentricity distribution for stars in an isolated cluster as modelled by a Plummer sphere of potential given by Equation~\ref{PlummerPotentialUS}.
+The final radius of interest is the stability boundary that was determined in Paper I using the eccentricity distribution for stars in an isolated cluster as modelled by a Plummer sphere of potential given by \reqOne{PlummerPotentialUS}.
 The transition between stable interior orbits and unstable exterior orbits was not a single value; rather it was a range of radii that depended on the eccentricity of the cluster-galaxy orbit.
-To describe this transition three values were used, the minimum and maximum values and an indicative value denoted by $r_{chaos}$.
-This value was defined as the lowest radius where the fraction of unstable orbits drops beneath 10\%.
+To describe this transition three values were used, the minimum and maximum values and an indicative value referred to as the chaos radius and denoted by $r_{c}$.